devtop/php.codesamples/README.md

 I use Twitter Bootstrap and jQuery to fresh the design up.

 ## Where is the source?
-Source code can be found on [github.com](https://github.com/devtop/php.codesamples)
+Source code can be found on [github.com](https://github.com/devtop/php.codesamples).
+It' free to use in other contexts.